 How to stand out from other applicants

 When job searching and applying to many jobs without getting a response back, it can be easy to become demotivated and almost give up.
-However, you can easily change this by understanding what employers are looking for and how to make yourself meet their requirements as well as standing out from everyone else.
+However, you can easily change this by understanding what employers are looking for in CVs and interviews and how to make yourself meet their requirements as well as standing out from everyone else.

 One of the most important things to consider when applying to a job is making sure you have a well written CV and cover letter if the application requires one, as this is the first point of communication between you and the recruiter.
 Their first impressions of you will be based on these documents and so you need to ensure that you make a good impression.
 To make your CV stand out from the others you need to include your USP.
 A USP is a ‘unique selling point,’ and in order to single out your application and make it more distinctive, you will need to determine what you can offer that many other people may not be able to.

 Most employers will search for you in Google and have a look at your online presence.
 You can utilise social media platforms, such as LinkedIn, to help construct your personal brand so that the employer gets to know more about you as an individual.

 When it comes to interviews, there are many tips that you can use that will make you stand out and give you a better chance of being successful in the application.
 One of the main things that you can do is research and collect as much information about the company as possible.
 When answering questions during the interview, incorporate this knowledge to show the interviewer that you are interested in the company and have already dedicated time into finding out about them.

 Make sure you attend the interview with professionalism and confidence.
 Maintaining a professional and confident persona throughout the interview will leave a lasting impression on the employer and hopefully cause you to stand out amongst other candidates.